Skip to content

 Android⚓︎

-You start a flow by passing the raw binary data (byte array) from scanning the QR code as input.
+Start a flow by passing the decoded binary data (a byte array) obtained by scanning the QR code as input to the Mobile SDK:

 byte[] data;